Lunes, El Trigésimo de Septiembre

 It turns out that David was Canadian, and this was his eigth time walking some branch of the Caminio de Santiago.
 During our discussion, we discovered that were probably both working on a project to perform robotic servicing of the Hubble Space Telescope back in 2006, myself at NASA, and he at MacDonald Dettwiler and Associates (MDA) in Toronto.

 After lunch, we wished each other “Buen Camino”, and we parted ways.
+But as it turned out, we would meet again in Santiago de Compostela.

 I was a couple of hours behind my schedule for the day, so I figured that I would have to skip taking a taxi to take photographs of Iglesia de Vilar de Donas, a local 12th century church which I had planned to visit, and which it turns out that David would recommend as well.
 Instead, I would take a taxi directly to Casa Blanco, a 19th century farm house in the village of Sambreixo, where I would stay for the night, and from where I planned to borrow a bicycle to go photograph Castillo de Pambre, a 14th century castle that was a little over a mile away.